13 ways to cultivate Peace and Luv in a Diverse World

 Do we want to stop destroying each other?
-We have been absorbing the recycled perceptions being passed down from generation to generation fed to us from our family, peers, education system, media, and religion.
+We have been absorbing the recycled perceptions being passed down from generation to generation fed to us from our family, peers, education system, media, politics and religion.
 What have we trusted and accepted that keeps the destructive interactions we have with one another going?
 What have we agreed to that causes us to habitually despise one another because of our differences?

 The truth is, we cannot force the KKK, Neo Nazis, and all other White Supremacist groups to start seeing People of Color as Human Beings and value our lives.

 We cannot force anyone to accept us or Luv us.